This post is also available in: 繁體中文 (Chinese (Traditional)) 简体中文 (Chinese (Simplified))

 • The Hong Kong Business Registration Certificate must be renewed annually or once every three years, a month before expiry.

 • The Annual General Meeting (“AGM”) must be held every financial year.
-The company must hold its AGM within 9 months after its financial year end date.
-In the case of the first financial period, which is longer than 12 months, the company must hold its AGM within 9 months after the first anniversary of the company’s incorporation, or 3 months after the end of that financial period, whichever is later.
+The company must hold its AGM within 9 months of its financial year-end.
+For the company must hold its AGM within 9 months after the first anniversary of incorporation or within 3 months after the end of that financial period, whichever is later.

-• A company can dispense with holding AGMs by a written resolution or a resolution at a general meeting passed by all members.
+• A company can dispense with the holding of AGMs by passing a written resolution or a resolution at a general meeting, provided it is passed by all members.
 Also, a single-member company is not required to hold an AGM.

 11. Government Fees (on or after 1 April 2019)